 #7.
 Save Space

 There are lots of other little things you can do which, when combined, will free up a considerable amount of space.
 Buy travel-size cosmetics or send off for free samples – both options save space, and you won’t need to bring them home with you either.
 Stuff your socks into your shoes, and your knickers into your bra cups to save space and help the respective items keep their shape.
 Wear your bulkiest items if possible and forget the paperbacks in favour of your e-book library.
+Instead of printing documents like your boarding pass, excursion tickets (if pre-booked) and travel medical insurance, keep an electronic version your phone instead.

 #6.
 Zip Lock Bags